iamdhiraj-kumar/aadhar-gati-tool/README.md

 Aadhaar-Gati Tool 🚀
 Smart Resource Allocation System for Aadhaar Services

 📌 Overview

-Aadhaar-Gati Tool is a data-driven web application designed to help analyze district-wise Aadhaar service data and optimize resource allocation such as staff and mobile units.

-This tool enables decision-makers to identify high-traffic, balanced, and low-traffic districts and take informed actions accordingly.
+Aadhaar-Gati Tool is a data-driven web application designed to help analyze district-wise Aadhaar service data and optimize resource allocation such as staff and mobile units.This tool enables decision-makers to identify high-traffic, balanced, and low-traffic districts and take informed actions accordingly.
 Built as part of the UIDAI Hackathon to improve efficiency, transparency, and data-based planning in Aadhaar operations.

 🎯 Objectives
 Analyze Aadhaar update and enrolment data
 Identify service demand across districts
 Classify districts into traffic zones
 Recommend appropriate resource deployment
 Provide clear visual and downloadable reports

 🛠 Technologies Used